New Undergraduate Students Get Prepared

 Prepare for classes

-Private Studio Access: Some applied teachers permit the use of their private studios by students for practice space.
-Students will be required to get authorization from the respective teacher and pay a non-refundable fee of $20.00 for special access during the academic year, at the discretion of their teacher.
+Private Studio Access: Some applied teachers allow students to use their private studios for practice.
+If your teacher approves, you will need to get their authorization and pay a $20 non-refundable fee for access during the academic year.

 Jazz